Have Your Say - Speaking at the Planning and Regulatory Committee

 1. What are the basic rules?

-The procedure allows for up to six people (three in support and three against), plus the applicant or their agent, to address the committee.
+The procedure allows for up to eight people (four in support and four against), plus the applicant or their agent, to address the committee.
 Each speaker will be given three minutes and members of the committee will be given the opportunity to ask for any points of clarification.
 The applicant will have three minutes to speak.
 If there are speakers against the proposal then their time is extended to the same total length of time as those speakers (three minutes per objector).
 They may also be asked for clarification by members of the committee.

 2. What can I speak about?